balderdashy/sails/README.md

 - Further optimize performance by serving Crud.io content with CloudFront

 Marketing / SEO
 ------------------
+- Manage and export your sitemap directly from the CMS
 - View granular analytics based on content, not pageviews (a must for single-page/AJAX-powered sites)
 - A/B testing is trivial-- just click a checkbox
 - Serve individualized content by region, date, time, or browser/OS
 - Crud.io automatically creates brandable landing pages for each piece of content which link back to their source
 - Each content node is accessabile via a semantic URL based on its title
 - Alt tags and title attributes are set automatically in the CMS